-Appendix G-3: Medication Management and Administration (1 of 2)

-This Appendix must be completed when waiver services are furnished to participants who are served in licensed or unlicensed living arrangements where a provider has round-the-clock responsibility for the health and welfare of residents.
-The Appendix does not need to be completed when waiver participants are served exclusively in their own personal residences or in the home of a family member.

-- a.
-Applicability.
-Select one: - No. This Appendix is not applicable (do not complete the remaining items) - Yes.
-This Appendix applies (complete the remaining items) - b.
-Medication Management and Follow-Up - i.
-Responsibility.
-Specify the entity (or entities) that have ongoing responsibility for monitoring participant medication regimens, the methods for conducting monitoring, and the frequency of monitoring. - Only participants who require respite services with a Nursing Facility, the Nursing Facility regulations apply.
-Nursing Facilities are licensed and inspected by the PA Department of Health (DOH).
-Bureau of Facility Licensure and Certification and are subject to the Nursing Home Regulations of Title 28 and 55 of the PA Code and 42 CFR 483.1-483.75. - ii.
-Methods of State Oversight and Follow-Up.
-Describe: (a) the method(s) that the State uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the State agency (or agencies) that is responsible for follow-up and oversight.

-Nursing Facilities are licensed and inspected by the PA DOH Health, Bureau of Facility Licensure and Certification and are subject to the Nursing Home regulations of Title 28 and 55 of the PA Code and 42 CFR 483.1 - 483.75.
-DOH performs yearly surveys and medication management is part of the survey.
-Nursing facilities pharmacy management is governed under the following authority 28 pa code § 211.9 amended under section 803 of the Health Care Facilities Act (35 P. S. § 448.803); and section 2102(g) of The Administrative Code of 1929 (71 P. S. § 532(g)).

-Appendix G-3: Medication Management and Administration (2 of 2)

-- c.
-Medication Administration by Waiver Providers - i.
-Provider Administration of Medications.
-Select one: - Not applicable. (do not complete the remaining items) - Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) - ii.
-State Policy.
-Summarize the State policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Only participants who require respite services within a Nursing Facility, the Nursing Facility regulations apply.
-Nursing Facilities are licensed and inspected by the PA Department of Health (DOH), Bureau of Facility Licensure and Certification and are subject to the Nursing Home regulations of Title 28 and 55 of the PA Code and 42 CFR 483.1 - 483.75.

-Department of Health Regulations for Nursing Facilities can be located at the DOH web site at http://www.dsf.health.state.pa.us/health/site/default.asp: scroll down page and click on Nursing facilities, then click Long term care licensure regulation.

-- iii.
-Medication Error Reporting.
-Select one of the following: - Providers that are responsible for medication administration are required to both record and report medication errors to a State agency (or agencies).
-Complete the following three items: - (a) Specify State agency (or agencies) to which errors are reported:

-PA Department of Health Department of Human Services

-(b) Specify the types of medication errors that providers are required to record:

-All identified medication errors are required to be recorded.

-(c) Specify the types of medication errors that providers must report to the State:

-The Aging Waiver provides services to participants in their own personal residences or in the home of a family member.
-In the event that a participant requires respite services in a Nursing Facility, the Nursing Facility regulations apply.
-Nursing Facilities are licensed and inspected by the PA Department of Health, Bureau of Facility Licensure and Certification and are subject to the Nursing Home regulations of Title 28 and 55 of the PA Code and 42 CFR 483.1 - 483.75.

-0 Providers responsible for medication administration are required to record medication errors be make information about medication errors available only when requested by the State. ut Specify the types of medication errors that providers are required to record: ^ \ iv.
+ii.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.

-Only participants who require respite services within a Nursing Facility, the Nursing Facility regulations apply.
-Nursing Facilities are licensed and inspected by the PA Department of Health (DOH), Bureau of Facility Licensure and Certification and are subject to the Nursing Home regulations of Title 28 and 55 of the PA Code and 42 CFR 483.1 - 483.75.

-Department of Health Regulations for Nursing Facilities can be located at the DOH web site at http://www.dsf.health.state.pa.us/health/site/default.asp: scroll down page and click on Nursing facilities, then click Long term care licensure regulation.

-Quality Improvement: Health and Welfare
+Specify the State agency (or agencies) responsible for overseeing the use of seclusion and ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency: 11.
+6 Participant Safeguards Арр pendix G-3: Medication Management and Administration (1 of 2) living arrangement t be completed when waiver services are furnished to participants who are served in licensed or unlicensed is where a provider has round-the-clock responsibility for the health and welfare of residents.
+The Appendix completed when waiver participants are served exclusively in their own personal residences or in the home: a.
+Applicabili ity.
+Select one: No. TI nis Appendix is not applicable (do not complete the remaining items) O Yes.
+T this Appendix applies (complete the remaining items) b.
+Medication Management and Follow-Up ponsibility.
+Specify the entity (or entities) that have ongoing responsibility for monitoring participant lication regimens, the methods for conducting monitoring, and the frequency of monitoring. part prac pote chods of State Oversight and Follow-Up.
+Describe: (a) the method(s) that the State uses to ensure that icipant medications are managed appropriately, including: (a) the identification of potentially harmful tices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on entially harmful practices; and, (c) the State agency (or agencies) that is responsible for follow-up and resight. \Diamond Appendix G: Participant Safeguards Арг pendix G-3: Medication Management and Administration (2 of 2) c.
+Medication Administration by Waiver Providers Answe ers provided in G-3-a indicate you do not need to complete this section i.
+Pro vider Administration of Medications.
+Select one: \circ Not applicable. (do not complete the remaining items) 0 Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) wai Policy.
+Summarize the State policies that apply to the administration of medications by waiver providers or ver provider responsibilities when participants self-administer medications, including (if applicable) policies cerning medication administration by non-medical waiver provider personnel.
+State laws, regulations, and iii.
+Med dication Error Reporting.
+Select one of the following: 0 Providers that are responsible for medication administration are required to both record and remedication errors to a State agency (or agencies).
+Complete the following three items: (a) Specify State agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the State: 0 Providers responsible for medication administration are required to record medication errors b make information about medication errors available only when requested by the State.
+Specify the types of medication errors that providers are required to record: iv. perf te Oversight Responsibility.
+Specify the State agency (or agencies) responsible for monitoring the formance of waiver providers in the administration of medications to waiver participants and how monit erformed and its frequency.
+Participant Safeguards

+Application for 1915(c) HCBS Waiver: PA.0319.R04.07 - Jul 01, 2018 (as of Jul 01,...
+Page 236 of 283 a.
+Methods for Discovery: Health and Welfare

+App